Nautre Works Hong Kong

-From 2013 to 2018, TNC’s Nature Works Hong Kong (NWHK) environmental youth leadership program engaged 400+ students in developing projects to address conservation challenges such as food waste, biodiversity loss and energy use.
-Last year, TNC transitioned management of NWHK to the English Schools Foundation and will continue to provide advisory support.
+From 2013 to 2018, The Nature Conservancy’s Nature Works Hong Kong (NWHK) environmental youth leadership program engaged 400+ students in developing projects to address conservation challenges such as food waste, biodiversity loss and energy use.
+In 2019, The Nature Conservancy (TNC) transitioned management of NWHK to the English Schools Foundation and will continue to provide advisory support.

 To create a world where people and nature thrive requires paradigm-shifting strategies that change how people value nature.
 We need more people to understand the critical role nature plays in our lives, and in response, more people will be inspired to step up and do what they can to save nature.
-This is why we are nurturing future green leaders in Hong Kong with the next phase of The Nature Conservancy’s (TNC) education program.
+This is why we are nurturing future green leaders in Hong Kong with the next phase of TNC's education program.

 In 2019, building on our conservation science, with support from the Hong Kong Jockey Club Charities Trust, we launched a new “Ridge to Reef Environment Education Program” to enhance the environmental literacy of Hong Kong’s youth.
 Using TNC’s Act-Learn-Lead model, we are working with Hong Kong’s students, teachers and schools with a holistic program.

 The Ridge to Reef concept shows that what happens on land affects what happens in the water.
 With Hong Kong being a coastal city, healthy waterways are vital to all of us.
 To create lasting change, the HKJC R2R focuses on students’ environmental literacy, teachers’ curriculum and schools’ policies and procedures by: